Vintusoul/Vintusoul/README.md

 ### Hi there! :octocat:
-I'm **Christelle**, a product engineer @ AIP.
-A passionate developer specializing in **TypeScript**.
-I love crafting beautiful and intuitive user interfaces that bring joy to users.
-With a keen eye for detail and a commitment to writing clean and maintainable code, I strive to create delightful digital experiences.
+I'm **Christelle**, a product engineer @AIP.
+Passionate about building elegant, user-friendly digital experiences.

+I specialize in TypeScript and love crafting intuitive interfaces that balance form and function.
+With a strong eye for detail and a focus on clean, maintainable code, I aim to create products that feel effortless to use.

 Feel free to reach out.
 I'm always open to new connections!
 <p align="left">